 - We encourage a sacramental life: Mass, Eucharistic Adoration, Reconciliation, prayer…all intended to help us grow in friendship with Christ.

 - The Confirmation Team provides guidance on all the administrative requirements: forms due, letter to the Archbishop, and the interview process.
 The students must take responsibility for these deadlines.
-To view a list of Confirmation guidelines and resources click here.
+Scroll down to view a list of Confirmation guidelines and resources.

 “Preparation for Confirmation should aim at leading the Christian toward a more intimate union with Christ and more lively familiarity with the Holy Spirit – his actions, his gifts, and his biddings – in order to be more capable of assuming the apostolic responsibilities to Christian life.
 To this end, catechesis for Confirmation should strive to awaken a sense of belonging to the Church of Jesus Christ, the universal Church as well as the parish community.